A History of Jewellery

 Jewellery is a Plaything!

-Which we find rather wonderful.
-These are our grown-up toys, our playthings that we get great enjoyment from – we look at them, touch them, carry them with us, and put them away to play with another day.
+These are our grown-up toys, our playthings that we get great enjoyment from – we love to collect them, look at them, touch them, carry them with us, and put them away to play with another day.

 Jewellery Captures the Intangible